 And watch this short animated video which explains how Virtual Exchange works in Initial Teacher Education and how EVALUATE carried out its exchange programme:

-The University of Groningen has been awarded a 464,000 Euro grant from the European Forward Looking Cooperation Projects programme to mainstream Virtual Exchange as an innovative form of international learning in Higher Education institutions across Europe and beyond.
+The EVOLVE project (Evidence-Based Online Learning through Virtual Exchange), funded through the Erasmus+ Forward Looking Cooperation Projects programme, aimed to mainstream Virtual Exchange as an innovative form of international learning in Higher Education institutions across Europe and beyond.

-EVOLVE (Evidence-Based Online Learning through Virtual Exchange) is carried out by a consortium of universities (Groningen, León, Grenoble, Open University UK, Jan Dlugosz PL, Padova, Warwick, Malmö), two virtual exchange providers (Soliya and Sharing Perspectives Foundation) and two large university networks (Coimbra Group and Santander Group).
-The project is coordinated by Sake Jager, assistant professor in Applied Linguistics and project manager for ICT and Education at the Faculty of Arts.
+The project was carried out by a consortium of universities (Groningen, León, Grenoble, Open University UK, Jan Dlugosz PL, Padova, Warwick, Malmö), two virtual exchange providers (Soliya and Sharing Perspectives Foundation) and two large university networks (Coimbra Group and Santander Group).
+The project ran from January 2018 to December 2020 and was coordinated by Sake Jager, assistant professor in Applied Linguistics and project manager for ICT and Education at the Faculty of Arts, University of Groningen.

 EVOLVE website: www.evolve-erasmus.eu